percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E keying material.
-This document does not preclude any location, only requiring that the key distributor not allow the media distributor to gain access to the E2E keying material by following the procedures defined in this document.
+This document does not preclude any location, only requiring that the key distributor does not allow the media distributor to gain access to the E2E keying material by following the procedures defined in this document.